 The Robert Koch Institute recommends a test for all close contacts of a person with a proven SARS-CoV-2 infection, regardless of whether there are any symptoms.

-- employment in care setting, medical practice or hospital
+- membership of an at-risk group or employment in care setting, medical practice or hospital

 - continued close contact with lots of people or at-risk patients